Editorial Standards

 Editorial Independence & Sponsorship Disclosure

 sleepSEE maintains strict editorial independence from commercial interests.
-Our content decisions — including which topics to cover, what claims to make, and how treatments are described — are made solely by the sleepSEE Clinical Team and are not influenced by advertisers, sponsors, or affiliated practices.
+Our content decisions — including which topics to cover, what claims to make, and how treatments are described — are made solely by Dr. James Singletary, OD, FIAOMC and are not influenced by advertisers, sponsors, or affiliated practices.

 Sponsorship Policy